semanticsean/ATAT/contribute.md

 I'm looking for collaborators, sponsors, and potentially, a co-owner of the project. 😁

-Ideally someone with vast experience in email clients and the nuances and countless edge cases therein. 😬
+Ideally someone with vast experience in email clients and the nuances and countless edge cases therein. 😬😭

 Statista estimates 347.3 Billion emails were sent last year.
-Let's enable AI agents to increase the quality and capacity of email in minutes of setup. 🤝
+Let's enable AI agents to increase the quality and capacity of email in minutes of setup, so users can have swarms of agents quickly and easily. 🤝

 # Big Picture

+Fix multiple problems with history construction including email quoting / mimetype / encoding / and multi-agent decomposition of style (and logic).
+Develop a robust email constructor to handle various client types, history management, and CSS.
+Overhaul email formatting and structure to address issues with quoted printable, Gmail quotes, divs, and email construction loops.
+Remove kludge from email history and conversation history formatting.

 Refactor gpt.py and new_agent.py for compatibility with OpenAI SDK 1.0, incorporating function calling and instructor logic.
 Update agents to integrate with Assistants.

+Make gpt.py capable of using different APIs for different agents, e.g. a LLAMA agent, a Mixtral Agent, and OpenAI agent, each defined by their agent-level config.
+Make parameters per-agent, and expose API call parameters as a shortcode so user can request either specific parameters or a library of humanized terms like "fast and speedy" or "max" for a multi-pass MoE with a judge and editor who force feedback and refinement loops.

+Integrate a watermarking system.

-Engage community feedback for a structured class-based refactor, including robust testing and database integration.
-Simultaneously refactor to be properly pythonic, smarter class structure, proper docstrings and comments; remove early-stage solo developer cruft.
+Build a community and get feedback for a plan to do a large-scale refactor, including robust testing and database integration.
+Simultaneously refactor to be properly pythonic, class structures, proper docstrings and comments; remove early-stage solo developer cruft and move from print statements to logging, centralize logging.

-Develop a robust email constructor to handle various client types, history management, and CSS.
-Overhaul email formatting and structure to address issues with quoted printable, Gmail quotes, divs, and email construction loops.

-Integrate with LLAMA and other models, model selection per agent.
-Local model fork for a "slowcal" (slow and local) AI model.

-Incorporate comprehensive testing in every method/function.

-Progressive/regressive inbox checking system based on activity levels.
-Implement adaptive rate limiting based on the model type and agent-specific API settings, including temperature and max tokens.
+Build a synthetic email server that has testing data persistently available for full-system and feature testing with red light / green light high-level test to ensure system integrity with changes.
+Once this is done the code can be refactored into less monolithic code.

 Add security / Auth / passphrases in email to ensure only desired user can utilie functionality.
 Also time-based / temporary agents.